Nilsvanesostos/TPC-DI-mariaDB/README.md

 3. You have to insert the info for DimBroker and the control file from Prospect since you will use for DimCustomer and DimAccount.
 This is done by executing dimBroker.sql and Prospect.sql from the folder schemas.
+After this, we have to execute load_broker.py and load_broker.sql, and load_prospect.py and load_prospect.sql.

 4. Load all the data for DimCustomer and DimAccount.
 This is done by executing load_customer_account.py.